Read This Recipe in -> Hindi

 lastly check the taste and add more of salt, garam masala, red chili powder or dry mango powder if required.

-garnishing rajma masala with coriander leaves is optional. serve rajma masala with some steamed rice or with chapatis, parathas or bread.
+garnishing rajma masala with coriander leaves is optional. serve rajma masala with some steamed rice or with chapatis, parathas or bread. you can also serve rajma masala with jeera rice or garam masala rice or saffron rice.

 if cooking rajma in a pot or pan: